 Types of Dentures

-There isn’t a “one-size fits all” treatment plan for tooth loss.
+There isn’t a “one-size-fits-all” treatment plan for tooth loss.
 That’s why we offer a couple of different options to rebuild your smile depending on your specific needs.
-After an initial consultation, we’ll discuss which solution may work the best for you.
+After an initial consultation, we’ll discuss which solution may work best for you.

 If you still have a few healthy teeth, you might be a candidate for a partial denture.
 We take an impression of your mouth to create replicas of the teeth you’ve lost.
 The prosthetics are fixed in a gum-colored base that has a metal framework.
 This allows the partial to clip or clasp onto your natural teeth to hold it in place.

 An entire arch of missing teeth is replaced using a full denture.
 Dr. Rafiq will take an impression of your mouth to create an acrylic base to hold your replacement teeth.
 The denture is held to your gum tissue using suction or an adhesive.
 New technologies and materials now allow it to have a better fit to minimize any slipping or irritation.
 As an alternative to a traditional denture, you may be able to secure it to your jaw with dental implants.